The equifibered approach to $\infty$-properads: Introduction

 \subsubsection{Historical context}

-Properads are a generalization of operads in which operations can have multiple outputs as well as inputs.
+Properads are a generalization of operads in which operations can have multiple outputs as well as inputs, as illustrated in \cref{figure:gluing-operations} below.

 They were introduced by Vallette \cite{Val07} to study Koszul duality for PROPs over a field of characteristic $0$ and subsequently Merkulov--Vallette \cite{MV09, MV09b} studied their deformation theory.
-The associativity of composition in a properad $\calP$, ensures that there is a unique way to form the composite of any collection of operations in $\calP$ which label the vertices of a directed acyclic graph.
-Using this insight, Markl and Johnson--Yau define properads in terms of the combinatorics of directed acyclic graphs \cites{Mar08, JY15}.
-Batanin--Berger also give a definition of properads as algebras for a certain polynomial monad built from graphs \cite[\S 10.4]{BB17}, and Kaufmann--Ward (using the language of Feynman categories) note that properads may be described as algebras for a certain colored operad \cite[\S 2.2.4]{KW17}.
+The associativity of composition in a properad $\calP$ ensures that there is a unique way to form the composite of any collection of operations in $\calP$ which label the vertices of a connected directed graph with no directed cycles.
+Using this insight, Markl and Johnson--Yau define properads in terms of the combinatorics of such graphs \cites{Mar08, JohnsonYau}.
+Batanin--Berger also give a definition of properads as algebras for a certain polynomial monad built from graphs \cite[\S 10.4]{BB17}, and Kaufmann--Ward (using the language of Feynman categories) note that properads may be described as algebras for a certain coloured operad \cite[\S 2.2.4]{KW17}.

-An \properad{} is a generalisation of this concept, where the sets of operations are replaced by spaces of operations and the gluing maps are associative up to specified higher coherence data.
-The first model for such homotopy coherent properads are the Segal \properads{} defined by Hackney--Robertson--Yau \cite{HRY15} as certain presheaves on a category of graphs.
-In this paper we introduce a simple, equivalent theory of \properads{}, which has the advantage of not relying on the combinatorics of graphs and admitting a good notion of algebras.
+An $\infty$-properad is a generalization of this concept, where the sets of operations are replaced by spaces of operations and the gluing maps are associative up to specified higher coherence data.
+The first model for such homotopy coherent properads are the Segal $\infty$-properads defined by Hackney--Robertson--Yau \cite{HRY15} as certain presheaves on a category of graphs.
+In this paper we introduce a simple, equivalent theory of $\infty$-properads, which has the advantage of admitting a good notion of algebras and not relying on the combinatorics of graphs.

-The approach we take is somewhat unusual: Rather than defining \properads{} in terms of colors and operations, we will define \properads{} as symmetric monoidal \categories{} satisfying certain freeness conditions.
-We then derive an interpretation of such symmetric monoidal \categories{} in terms of spaces of operations with multiple inputs and outputs, equipped with a coherently defined composition operation.
-To justify this approach, we shall also prove that our \properads{} are equivalent to Segal $\infty$-properads \cite{HRY15}.
+The approach we take is somewhat unusual: rather than defining $\infty$-properads in terms of colours and operations, we will define $\infty$-properads in terms of the free PROPs they generate, i.e.~as symmetric monoidal $\infty$-categories satisfying certain freeness conditions.
+We then derive an interpretation of such symmetric monoidal $\infty$-categories in terms of spaces of operations with multiple inputs and outputs, equipped with a coherently defined composition operation.
+To justify this approach, we shall also prove that our $\infty$-properads are equivalent to Segal $\infty$-properads \cite{HRY15}.